sophilabs-forks/edx-platform/docs/en_us/course_authors/source/cohorts/cohorts_overview.rst

  :alt: A discussion topic post with "This post is visible to Default Group"
        above the title

-If you want students to see a different cohort name, add an auto cohort group with the name that you prefer.
+If you want students to see a different cohort name when your course starts, you can add an auto cohort group with the name that you prefer.
 See :ref:`Define Auto Cohort Groups`.
+(Adding an auto cohort group to your course for this purpose is not recommended after your course starts.)

 You can check the :ref:`student profile information report<View and download student data>` for your course to see if any students are assigned to the